 3. Consider tiered pricing

 Offering your customers options will greatly improve the chances of more sales.
-For example, as a personal finance coach, you can offer mini-courses and more comprehensive online courses on the topic at different pricing tiers.
+For example, as a personal finance coach, you can offer a mini-course on “Daily Budgeting Tips” as a taster for a more comprehensive online course on “Budgeting for the Future.”
+This approach allows you to offer digital products at different pricing tiers for different segments of your audience.

 Create a low-priced product